 Join us in the beautiful summer garden and browse the specialist nursery stalls for interesting and unusual plants.
-Specialist growers and nurseries will be on hand to guide and advise.
+From 11am to 4pm, specialist growers and nurseries will be on hand to guide and advise.
 Explore the amazing rose garden and enjoy light refreshments in the orangery cafe.

 Highnam Court was built in 1658 after the original house was seriously damaged in the Civil War.
 It is one of the few houses built during the Commonwealth period.
 The design of the houses is linked to Ernest Carter who was a pupil of Inigo Jones.